Brilliant Applied Probability

 Probability is naturally suited to Brilliant’s interactive format:

-• Run simulated coin flip and dice experiments to see probability as frequency
+• Run simulated experiments with coins, dice, and games to see probability as frequency

-• Work through medical testing scenarios calculating conditional probabilities step by step
+• Work through real-world problem-solving scenarios step by step

 All exercises run in the browser.
 Visual and interactive probability examples build the intuition that makes formal definitions meaningful.